Install BDOT Collector in Docker Compose

 NOTE

-If you want to re-use the manager.yaml you can change the MANAGER_YAML_PATH path to:
+If you want to re-use the manager.yaml, create a storage directory and change the MANAGER_YAML_PATH path to:

 When starting new collectors from Docker Compose, make sure to delete the content of the manager.yaml.